 This article explains the rules surrounding a partition action for tenants in common.
 When multiple individuals own the same property as tenants in common, the property typically qualifies for partition.
-For details on the partition and forced sale process, please see my other articles listed below.
+For a more detailed overview of the partition and forced sale process, please see the following article:

 WHY WOULD TENANTS IN COMMON SEEK PARTITION?